archfizz/slotmachine/README.markdown

 [![Build Status](https://travis-ci.org/archfizz/slotmachine.png)](https://travis-ci.org/archfizz/slotmachine)

-Since November 2012, SlotMachine has been used on several live web pages with thousands of hits a day with any major issues logged so I believe it is now ready to use by others.
+Since November 2012, SlotMachine has been used on several live web pages with tens of thousands of hits a day, mostly landing pages from Facebook ads.

 Concept
 -------